servalproject/batphone/INSTALL.md

 In [Git][], each version has its own named *branch* or *label*.
 Common branches are:

- * **release** is the latest official release
+ * **master** is always the latest official release
  * **development** is the latest up-to-the-minute, unstable, “bleeding edge” version

 Choose which version you want to build, and check it out using this command:

     $ cd ~/src/batphone
-    $ git checkout release
+    $ git checkout master
-    Branch release set up to track remote branch release from origin.
+    Branch master set up to track remote branch master from origin.
-    Switched to a new branch 'release'
+    Switched to a new branch 'master'
     $

 Step 3 - install development tools